akshyta/Dengue-Outbreak-Prediction/README.md

   6. Pandas
   7. Ipython

-The code is ready to run.
+## How to run the code:
 Select any model form the function Model_Selection(...) to get the result corresponding to that model.
 To run the code, execute the following command:-